-Candidates receive the greatest benefit when CCrISP® is taken in CT2/ST2 but candidates in the earlier part of specialist training CT1/ST1 may also apply although it is strongly recommended they have had six months general surgery training.
+Candidates receive the greatest benefit when CCrISP® is taken in CT2/ST2, but candidates in the earlier part of specialist training CT1/ST1 may also apply.
+However, it is strongly recommended they have had six months general surgery training.

 This course is not suitable for FY trainees who are recommended to attend the START surgery course.
-If foundation trainees mistakenly apply online they will be removed from the course.
-Foundation trainees are not permitted to attend a CCrISP course regionally as a candidate either and will not receive a certificate of completion from the College on that basis.
+If a trainee at foundation level attends, he or she will be removed from the course without compensation.
+Foundation trainees are also not permitted to attend a CCrISP course regionally as a candidate and will not receive a certificate of completion from the College on that basis.